kwilktx/pmm-doc/docs/details/advisors/checks/mongodb-read-tickets.md

-# MongoDB read ticket is more than 128.
+# MongoDB read tickets are higher than 128.

 ## Description
-This check returns a warning if the read ticket is more than 128.
+This check returns a warning if the number of read tickets is higher than 128.
 This can cause performance issues.
-Ideally the number of tickets should be based on the number of CPU available.
+Ideally the number of tickets should be based on the number of CPU's available.
 The default read ticket is 128.
 It can be adjusted for your mongod and your mongos nodes.